stride3d/stride-docs/en/manual/game-studio/dedicated-editors/graphics-compositor-editor/index.md

 TODO: IMAGE

-You can select nodes, which will display their properties in the **Property grid**.
+You can select nodes to display their properties in the **Property grid**.

 TODO: IMAGE